shawnchen03/h1b-agentv1.0/README.md

-# AI Agent Project
+# H1B Career Advisor

-This is an AI Agent project built with Next.js, integrating Flowise API for advanced chatbot functionality.
+This is an AI Agent project built with Next.js, integrating Flowise API for advanced chatbot functionality and Auth0 for authentication.

 ## Project Structure